-- ix) A candidate discontinued on academic grounds at any of the accredited universities in Tanzania shall be allowed to apply afresh into another programme. - x) If any candidate previously discontinued from the University studies shown to have cheated to gain admission by credit transfer, he/she shall be discontinued from studies. - 17.
-The Procedure for Credit Transfer at OUT: Application for credit transfer is done both online and manually as per provided steps below: - i) The applicant must apply for admission at the OUT through the OUT Online Application System (OAS) available at www.out.ac.tz undergraduate window. - ii) Log in OAS by using application account eg. S0175/0012/2009 password 123456 and follow instructions as indicated in the OAS. - iii) Write a letter requesting credit transfer to Deputy Vice Chancellor Academic, UFS, Director of Undergraduate Studies, Open University of Tanzania, P. O Box 23409, Dar es Salaam, Tanzania. - iv) The letter must clearly state reasons for transfer and accompanied by the followings: academic transcript from releasing university, releasing letter showing reasons for transfer from releasing University, Relevant academic certificates and AVN numbers for the Diploma holders used to gain admission at releasing university, Official receipt of Tshs 80,000/= for local and USD 100 for international students obtained at any nearest OUT regional centre office. - v) The letter must be sent through email to dvc-acd@out.ac.tz and copy to dugs@out.ac.tz. - 18.
+- a) Application for credit transfer is done both online and manually as per provided steps below. - i) The applicant must apply for admission at the OUT through the OUT Online Application System (OAS) available at www.out.ac.tz undergraduate window. - ii) Log in OAS by using application account eg. S0175/0012/2009 password 123456 and follow instructions as indicated in the OAS. - Write a letter requesting credit transfer to Deputy Vice Chancellor Academic, UFS, Director of Undergraduate Studies, Open University of Tanzania, P. O Box 23409, Dar es Salaam, Tanzania. - iv) The letter must clearly state reasons for transfer and accompanied by the followings: - Academic transcript from releasing university, releasing letter showing reasons for transfer from releasing University, Relevant academic certificates and AVN numbers for the Diploma holders used to gain admission at releasing university, Official receipt of Tshs 80,000/= for local and USD 100 for international students obtained at any nearest OUT regional centre office. - b) The letter must be sent through email to dvc-acd@out.ac.tz and copy to dugs@out.ac.tz. - 14.
 Duration of Programmes: The minimum duration for completion of an undergraduate degree is 3 years, diplomas 2 years and certificates 1 year.
 The maximum registration period for undergraduate degree is 6 (six) years, 3 for diploma and 2 years for certificate programmes A non-refundable fees of Tshs 50,000 or USD 50 (for international students) will be charged for any request to extend registration period.
-Any students exceeding registration period shall be de-registered from studies at the OUT. - 19.
-Voluntary de-registration: Student wishing to de-register from from studies at the OUT for any reason must write a letter to DVC academic requesting de registration from studies at the OUT and state reasons for the same.
+Any students exceeds registration period shall be de registered from studies at the OUT. - 15.
+Voluntary de-registration: Students wishing to de-register from from studies at the OUT for any reason must write a letter to DVC academic requesting de registration from studies at the OUT and state reasons for the same.
 The application letter must be accompanied by clearance form, de registration form, Students identity cards and receipts of all payment made at the OUT.
 The request to de register must be approved by UGSC and SENATE.
 Student will be informed after approval of Senate in writing.
-De-registration from studies at the OUT must be done at the end of respective academic year only.
-No de-registration is allowed in the mid of the academic year.
+De registration from studies at the OUT must be done at the end of respective academic year only.
+No de registration is allowed in the mid of the academic year.